angelloghernan/cs262-asst3/README.md

 This file also contains our Engineering Notebook, which is the last section.

+# About
+We fully implemented the specification on Canvas.
+We took the wire protocol implementation we created for the first design exercise (the chat application) and re-design it so that the system is both persistent (it can be stopped and re-started without losing messages that were sent during the time it was running) and 2-fault tolerant in the face of crash/failstop failures.
+We replicated the back end of the implementation and made the message store persistent.

+See "Engineering Notebook" section below for more details on the decision-making process and design.

 # Usage
 ## Notes for live demo purposes
 - Need to type "CR [username]" to send message specifically to [username] (which will get delivered once [username] logs in) instead of broadcasting messages to everyone (which are not delivered when [username] logs in).